tboddyspargo/go-fetch-points/README.md

 The application will save the transaction and return success.

-Malformatted JSON or other issues with the request body will return an error status code.
+Invalid JSON or other issues with the request body will return an error status code.

 ## /payer-points (GET)